-- All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - Only one player is allowed in motion at a time.
+- 1. All players are eligible to receive passes (including the quarterback if the ball has been handed off behind the line of scrimmage). - 2.
+Only one player is allowed in motion at a time.
 All motion must be parallel to the line of scrimmage and no motion is permitted toward the line of scrimmage. - 3.
-A player must have at least one foot inbounds when making a reception. - In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - 6.
-Interceptions are returnable on conversions after touchdowns (2 points).
+A player must have at least one foot or other body part in bounds, contacting the ground first with possession. - 4.
+In the case of simultaneous possession by both an offensive and defensive player, possession is awarded to the offense. - 5.
+Interceptions are returnable.
+If returned for a score during regular game play, the score will be worth six points, two points if returned during conversions and/or overtime.